smartvaults/smartvaults/docs/README.md

 # Step by Step - 2 of 2 Multisig
-This step by step tutorial shows how to create a 2 of 2 multisignature Bitcoin transaction using `coinstr-cli`.
+This step by step guide shows how to create a 2 of 2 multisignature Bitcoin transaction using `coinstr-cli`.

 ## Step 1.
 Setup Keys
 Create keys and save them to keychains.
 You can use the keychain names of `alice-2of2` and `bob-2of2`.
-A password to encrypt your keychain IS required, but a passphrase (which modifies the key) is not required.
+A password to encrypt your keychain **is** required, but a passphrase (which modifies the key) is not required.

 > NOTE: Mnemonics will be printed but they don't need to be saved for this tutorial.
 ```